cindymxcai/GameOfLife/README.md

 ## Task

-Your task is to impelment Conways Game of Life.
+Your task is to implement Conways Game of Life.
 You should be able to:

 * Visualize the game in the console
 * Be able to define how big the world/grid is (10x10, 50x80, etc.)
-* Be able to set the inital state of the world
+* Be able to set the initial state of the world

 ## References